 OES-Environmental Webinars and Workshops

-OES-Environmental hosts webinars featuring international experts on environmental effects of importance to the MRE industry as a means to effectively disseminate new information and research efforts across a large international stakeholder audience.
+OES-Environmental hosts webinars featuring international experts on environmental effects of importance to the marine energy industry as a means to effectively disseminate new information and research efforts across a large international stakeholder audience.
 You can sign up to receive invitations to live webinars here.
 Past webinars are archived on Tethys, along with the associated video and presentations as available, and can be found here.

 Tools and Resources